Peryton (astronomy)

 A peryton event detected at the Parkes Observatory.

 In radio astronomy, perytons are short man-made radio signals of a few milliseconds resembling fast radio bursts (FRB).
 A peryton differs from radio frequency interference by the fact that it is a pulse of several to tens of millisecond duration which sweeps down in frequency.
 They are further verified by the fact that they occur at the same time in many beams, indicating that they come from Earth, whereas FRBs occur in only one or two of the beams, indicating that they are of galactic origin.
 The first signal occurred in 2001 but was not discovered until 2007.
 First detected at the Parkes Observatory, data gathered by the telescope also suggested the source was local.
-The signals were found to be caused by premature opening of a microwave oven door nearby.
+The signals were found to be caused by the premature opening of a microwave oven door nearby.

 Naming

 Due to the unclear origin of the detections at first, the radio signals were named after the peryton, a fictional winged stag that casts the shadow of a man.
 This interprets into "strangeness made by man".
 This name was chosen for these signals because they are man-made but have characteristics that mimic the natural phenomenon of FRBs.
 The name was coined by Sarah Burke-Spolaor et al. in 2011.